spiritphyz/AWS-Serverless-Guides/guides/Setting-Up-S3-for-Domain-Redirects.md

 1. Press "Create bucket" button

 # Set up the redirect bucket
-This separate bucket will redirect the apex domain to the base bucket that contains the site content.
+This separate bucket will redirect the apex domain to the core bucket that contains the site content.

 1. Log into the management console, [search for S3](https://console.aws.amazon.com/s3/home)
 1. Press "Create bucket" button